raghavtalwar/Red-Team-Operations/10 - Lateral Movement (TA0008)/PowerShell Remoting, WinRM.md

 PowerShell Remoting uses Windows Remote Management (WinRM) to allow users to run PowerShell commands on remote computers.
 - Window remoting is another popular remote administration method.

+1 Attacker to Many Hosts = WinRM
+- The benefit of Windows Remoting over RDP is that it allows to make changes at scale, instead of having to do everything manually one by one.
+It should come as no surprise that it is also a popular lateral movement technique for adversaries!

+OPSEC

 # C2
 ## Overview